trong-nguyen/udacity-fullstack/README.md

 - First Project - Movie Trailer Website: Broken links to forum

 ## Ideas:
-- Create a website to let self-taught CS science take notes and document what they learn more conveniently, systematically and demonstrably (to the hiring parties).
+- Create a website to let self-taught CS students take notes and document what they learn more conveniently, systematically and demonstrably (to the hiring parties).
+- A tool to help recruiters build personas from Github repo.
+Like how active a person is (contrib/day or month), how is his working habit, which languages he used, etc.